WoNoMute/wonomute.github.io/_workshops/2021-05-11-mari-lesteberg.md

 date:   2021-05-11 18:00:00 +0200
 image: /assets/workshops/mari.jpeg
 category: forthcoming
 excerpt: "In this workshop, you will learn to create a simple musical instrument that can be accessed from a web browser.
-The workshop is free, for those who identifies as girls/women and will be held on Zoom."
+The workshop is free, for those who identifies as women or non-binary and will be held on Zoom."
 comments: true
 ---